apache/couchdb-documentation/rfcs/010-per-document-access-control.md

 This is a significant change to the CouchDB security model.
 All of the above are security considerations.

+Specifically these two issues are worth highlighting however:

+1. If a doc ever gets a new username written to `_access` (only admins can do this), that new user then has access to **all** previous revisions of this document.
+If compaction hasn’t run yet, they will be able to access full revision bodies.
+After compaction, they only get revision hashes.
+Since revision hashes are content addressible, they could try and brute-force a document body that matches an earlier rev id.
+This is not a downside of this proposal, it is just something that implementors have to have in mind.

+2. If two users write the same, perviously unexisting document `A` with differnt values for `_access`, they create a conflict.
+Since doc contents may contain sensitive information, CouchDB can’t allow access to either version.
+Similar to how conflicting _user docs result in a user no longer being able to log-in, an admin has to resolve this doc conflict before the doc can be used again.

 # References

 https://lists.apache.org/thread.html/6aa77dd8e5974a3a540758c6902ccb509ab5a2e4802ecf4fd724a5e4@%3Cdev.couchdb.apache.org%3E